-If your company still vouches for on-premise software, you’re lagging behind.
-And, let’s put it bluntly, you’re losing money, time, sweat, and tears.
+If your company still enforces an all-on-premise software policy, you’re lagging behind.
+And, let’s put it bluntly, you’re losing money, and it’ll cost you time, sweat, and tears.
 Here is why.

 Fewer costs